 History and Theory of Art and Design; Aesthetics; Critical Theory; 20th Century Philosophy; Subcultures and the Sonic Underground; Social Etiology of Mental Health

-Vlad is Module Leader for FSH 3930 Critical and Contextual Research Project
+Module Leader for FSH 3935 Contextual Studies Research Project

 Vlad’s PhD thesis, titled 'Institutional Critique.
 A Philosophical Investigation of Its Conditions and Possibilities', explored the intellectual history of institutional critique and investigated the conditions and possibilities of a third, ‘new phase’.
 His position is constructed upon a Derridean conceptual corpus (he employs concepts such as undecidability, frame/parergon, justice/law), which is used to account for the symbiotic relations between cultural institutions and critical cultural practices.
 With a focus on the 1960s art and design practices, and their critique of ‘cultural confinement’, he has opened up his research further by looking at the structural connections between cultural institutions and what Erving Goffman called ‘total institutions’ (prisons, asylums for the mentally ill, boarding schools).
 His most recent project revisited the work of Scottish psychiatrist R.D.
 Laing, initiator of the therapeutic communities at Kingsley Hall (1965) and Archway (1972), and founder of the London Anti-University.
 The project specifically investigated the influence of philosophical phenomenology (J.P.
 Sartre, M. Heidegger) in Laing’s account of the schizophrenic patient’s ‘experience’, and the ways in which his practice intersected with that of counter-establishment artists in the articulation of alternative institutions.